What is non-judgment? Why is it important to practice emotional non-judgment? And how do you become a non-judgmental person?

 *This page may include affiliate links; that means I earn from qualifying purchases of products.

-What is Emotional Non-Judgement?
+What is non-judgement?

-Why is it important to have this skill?
+Why is it important to practice non-judgement?

 It's important to remember that our emotions evolved over many generations to help us survive and thrive.
 That means all emotions serve important functions.
 In fact, negative emotions have benefits.
 For example, sadness can help us get social support and anger can help us accomplish things that improve our situation.

 When we judge these emotions, we only suppress and repress them, making it more difficult for them to their jobs.
 In contrast, the ability to accept your emotions and not make negative judgments about yourself or your feelings prevents a lot of excess negative emotions from emerging.

 Just like all emotional skills, non-judgment is a skill that can be developed and improved over time.
 Here are some ways to build your non-judgment skills: